trilitech/tezos-developer-docs/src/pages/tutorials/smart-rollups/debug.md

    - The message "Got message: Internal(StartOfLevel)," which represents the start of the message inbox
    - The message "Got message: Internal(InfoPerLevel(InfoPerLevel ...," which provides the hash of the previous block
    - The message "Got message: Internal(EndOfLevel)," which represents the end of the message inbox

-   Now you know that the kernel works.
-   In the next section, you optimize and deploy it to the sandbox.

 1. Press Ctrl + C to end debugging mode.